 Sea temperature: average May - September 17,9 - 23,8 C (64,2 - 74,8 F)

 Precipitation: average annual 1020,8 mm, average annual rain days 109,2

 Sun: average annual 2629 l, average daily hours: 7,2 h

-Data About Weather
+Data About Weather in Dubrovnik

 Weather forecasts are produced and transmitted by the State Hydrometeorological Institute.
 The VHF frequencies of coastal radio stations and harbor master's offices regularly broadcast weather forecasts.
 They are also broadcasted on FM stations, at the end of the news or within broadcasts for seamen.
 Harbor master's offices constantly send weather reports and warnings in four languages on their VHF operating channels.
 Forecasts presenting the synoptical situation can be obtained in marinas and harbor offices along the Croatian coast.